 Explore emerging technologies in Michigan FinTech, be of service through groups like Maize and Blue Cupboard, hit the rink with Ice Hockey Club, or check out a variety of other social, sport, community, identity, or career-based groups.

-Michigan Interactive Investments (MII) is the leading undergraduate investment club at the Stephen M. Ross School of Business.
+Michigan Interactive Investments (MII) is one of the leading undergraduate investment clubs at the Stephen M. Ross School of Business.
 Each year MII builds an investment portfolio with the goal of educating members about investing.

 The Michigan Investment Banking Club (“MIBC”) is an undergraduate student organization at the University of Michigan.
 Our goal is to prepare our members for a career in investment banking and to help our members secure competitive internships or full-time Analyst positions.
 In order to accomplish our goals, we employ a three prong strategy, which consists of an educational lecture series, an academic year investment banking internship program, and career guidance and support.